closerdao/tdf-game-guide/05_token-economy/README.md

 # 💰 RESOURCE SYSTEM

-**UNLOCK THE POWER OF TOKENS!** The Regeneration Game features a unique resource system that powers governance, rewards contribution, and enables sustainable growth.
+**TOKEN ECONOMY** The TDF Game features a unique resource system that powers governance, rewards contribution, and enables sustainable growth.

 > *"Our tokens aren't just digital points—they're the lifeblood of our regenerative economy."*